-The Department of English Literature and Linguistics is offering a new selection of online courses.
-While all courses in the department will be made available remotely as needed during the pandemic, these courses are designed to be fully virtual and will be taught entirely online regardless of coronavirus-related restrictions.
+The Department of English Literature and Linguistics is offering a selection of online courses.
+While all courses in the department are being made available remotely as needed during the pandemic, these courses are designed to be fully virtual and are taught entirely online regardless of coronavirus-related restrictions.

 Here are the online courses offered in 2020-21:

 The seminar 'Noun Phrases' (37-493) surveys the major questions in the study of the syntax of noun phrases.
 Looking at the different ways in which the components of a noun phrase combine and interact with each other, we will address questions about the roles and positions of functional categories, grammatical features (person, number, gender, definiteness, case), determiners, quantifiers and numerals.
 Much of the seminar will be devoted to discussing linguistic phenomena from different languages, looking at cross-linguistic variation on the one hand and attempts to uncover and analyze universal principles in the syntax of the noun phrase on the other hand.

 This is an asynchronous online course, where all materials and discussion take place on the course Moodle website.
 Every week new materials and activities will be posted for the students to complete at their own pace during that week.
 This will include video lectures, reading assignments, forum discussions and short writing assignments, in which students will gain familiarity with research literature and apply their knowledge to the analysis of data from different languages.

 303 Eighteenth- and Nineteenth-Century Literature - Dr. Daniel Feldman